LordofBone/text-machina/README.md

 ###### Integrating with other systems

+You can pull down the repo into the folder of the project you are working on, then append the system path of the text machina folder to the system path of the project.

+`text_machina_dir = os.path.join( path_to_text_machina )`

+`sys.path.append(text_machina_dir)`

+You will also need to install everything in requirements.txt and/or add the requirements to your project's requirements.txt

-You can load this project into other systems and use it to generate text - just import everything in `integrate_text_generation` and call `use_text_generation` with a text input.
+Then just import everything in `integrate_text_generation` and call `use_text_generation` with a text input.

 Or call `use_text_generation_from_file` to load a text file from the `data/seeds` directory and generate text from the